A polling supervisor was physically injured and fondled by Spanish law-enforcing officers during the 1st of October

 Between 26 and 29 September 2017, citizens from different Spanish cities (Córdoba, Toledo, Cadiz, Huelva and from the Headquarters of the “Guardia Civil” in Castelló) bade farewell to the vehicles transporting more law enforcement officers (mostly anti-riot police) to Barcelona in order to prevent the referendum.
-People cheered them up calling out: “¡a por ellos!”, what means “go get them!”.
+People jeered them, calling out: “¡a por ellos!”, meaning, “go get them!”.

 The campaign being launched by the Spanish media, which was portraying a dehumanized image of pro-independence Catalans, intensified its tone before the referendum.
-On 10 October 2017, few days after Catalonia’s independence Referendum, the Secretary of State for Communication, Mrs. Carmen Martínez Castro, thanked the journalists on behalf of the Government for their role in the Catalan crisis.
+On 10th October 2017, a few days after Catalonia’s independence Referendum, the Secretary of State for Communication, Mrs. Carmen Martínez Castro, thanked the journalists on behalf of the Government for their role in the Catalan crisis.
 In a conference organized by two foundations, she stated that “the media is doing an extraordinary job”.

 Spanish politicians launched publicly violent threats to Catalan elected representatives.
 An example of these threats is the one made by Pablo Casado, the former Comunication Under Secretary of the Popular Party, on 9-10-2017: “Don’t let history repeat itself.
 Let us hope tomorrow nothing is declared because maybe the one who declares it will end up like the one who declared it 83 years ago” (a threat to Carles Puigdemont, the then President of Catalonia who is now in exile.
 This threat refers to the former President of Catalonia Lluís Companys Jover, arrested in exile by the Gestapo and returned to Francoist Spain after declaring the Catalan Republic in 1934.
 Companys was assassinated by Franco’s regime in 1940).